etendosoftware/docs/docs/user-guide/etendo-copilot/getting-started.md

 ![Copilot Chat](../../assets/user-guide/etendo-copilot/getting-started/copilot-chat.png){align=right  width="300"}

 At its core, Etendo Copilot is a groundbreaking initiative that redefines how developers and users interact with tools and information.
-It revolves around a central component, the *Agent* which acts as the mastermind behind task delegation.
+It revolves around a central component, the *Assistant* which acts as the mastermind behind task delegation.
 This Agent has secondary modules referred to as *Tools*.
 The seamless communication between these components is facilitated via a RESTful API, ensuring a stateless and scalable interaction model.

-## Agent
+## Assistant

-The Agent serves as your virtual assistant, making on-the-fly decisions about which Tool is best suited to respond to a particular query.
+The Assistant serves you making on-the-fly decisions about which Tool is best suited to respond to a particular query.
 This intelligent decision-making ensures that you receive the most accurate and efficient assistance.

 ## Tools